rimmington/pipes-cliff/README.md

-# pipes-process
+# pipes-proctee

-pipes-process helps you spawn subprocesses and send data to and from them with the Pipes library.
+pipes-proctee helps you spawn subprocesses and send data to and from them with the Pipes library.
 Subprocesses are opened using the process library, and the processes and handles are properly cleaned up even if there are exceptions.